TritonDataCenter/sdc-amon/README.md

 directly if you like.

-In a separate shell run an amon-relay.
-The amon-relay needs to be know two
-things: (a) the Amon Master URL and (b) the compute node UUID on which this is running.
+In a separate shell run an **amon-relay**.
+The amon-relay needs to be know two things: (a) the Amon Master URL and (b) the compute node UUID on which this is running.
 Normally these are both discovered automatically (using MAPI and `sysinfo` respectively), but for testing outside of COAL they can be specified via the `-m URL` and `-n UUID` switches.